Charles Middleton (actor): Career

-Since Middleton's facial features generally resembled those of Abraham Lincoln, he was cast to portray Lincoln in the 1933 public-service short The Road Is Open Again.
+Since Middleton's facial features generally resembled those of Abraham Lincoln, he was often called upon to portray the famous statesman.
+In 1932 he impersonated Lincoln in George M. Cohan's The Phantom President.
+He repeated the characterization in the 1933 public-service short The Road Is Open Again.
 Four years later, in an uncredited role in the comedy Stand-In, he appears as an actor dressed as Lincoln who complains of being typecast as the former president.
 Middleton's association with Lincoln did not end there, although in the 1940 feature film Abe Lincoln in Illinois, he performs not as Abe but as Thomas, Lincoln's father.

-Middleton also has prominent roles in many serials from 1935 to 1947.
+Middleton's brand of old-school theatrical villainy made him an ideal menace in many serials from 1935 to 1947.
 He is especially well known for his characterization of Ming the Merciless, the evil adversary of the heroic outer-space adventurer Flash Gordon.
 He appears as Ming in three related serials: Flash Gordon (1936), Flash Gordon's Trip to Mars (1938), and Flash Gordon Conquers the Universe (1940).
-Some of the other serials in which Middleton can be seen include Dick Tracy Returns, Daredevils of the Red Circle, and Jack Armstrong.
+Some of the other serials in which Middleton can be seen include Perils of Nyoka, The Miracle Rider, Dick Tracy Returns, Daredevils of the Red Circle, Batman, and Jack Armstrong.
 He also portrays the ranch foreman Buck Peters in the 1935 movie Hopalong Cassidy Enters, which is the first entry in that long-running Western series.

 Death

-Middleton died of a heart attack in Los Angeles just two months after the 1949 release of The Last Bandit, the last film in which he appeared.
-His grave site is located in Hollywood Forever Cemetery and is situated next to the grave of his wife of many years, stage and film actress Leora Spellman.
+Middleton's gravesite is located in Hollywood Forever Cemetery and is situated next to the grave of his wife of many years, stage and film actress Leora Spellman.